 Apple cider vinegar, red wine vinegar, and balsamic vinegar tend to be the biggest names when it comes to vinegar.

-Coconut vinegar is a kind of secret to most people.
+In this regard, coconut vinegar is a kind of secret to most people.

 However, as a type of fermented vinegar, coconut vinegar shares a common trait with the others.
 It’s also raw – ensuring that it contains all sorts of beneficial enzymes.

 Appearance wise, coconut vinegar is a cloudy white liquid.

 It’s also worth noting that despite obviously coming from a coconut, it doesn’t have any coconut taste.
 It’s a little similar to apple cider vinegar but with a slightly lighter, less bitter taste.